|Year of offer||2019|

-Topics include:the topology of the complex plane; convergence of complex sequences and series; analytic functions, the Cauchy-Riemann equations, harmonic functions and applications; contour integrals and the Cauchy Integral Theorem; singularities, Laurent series, the Residue Theorem, evaluation of integrals using contour integration, conformal mapping; and aspects of the gamma function.
+Topics include:the topology of the complex plane; convergence of complex sequences and series; holomorphic functions, the Cauchy-Riemann equations, harmonic functions and applications; contour integrals and the Cauchy Integral Theorem; singularities, Laurent series, the Residue Theorem, evaluation of integrals using contour integration, conformal mapping; and aspects of the gamma function.

 Intended learning outcomes

 At the completion of this subject, students should understand the concepts of holomorphic function and contour integral and should be able to:

 - apply the Cauchy-Riemann equations

 - apply Cauchy’s theorems concerning contour integrals

 - apply the residue theorem in a variety of contexts

 - understand theoretical implications of Cauchy’s theorems such as the maximum modulus principle, Liouville’s Theorem and the fundamental theorem of algebra

 In addition to learning specific skills that will assist students in their future careers in science, they will have the opportunity to develop generic skills that will assist them in any future career path.
 These include: